laserpants/powerpants/README.md

 ### Expressions in one variable

-### Symbolic manipulation
+### Symbolic algebra

 ### Simplifying expressions

 ##### Flattening nested nodes

-A multiplication or addition node that appears inside a node of the same type can be merged with its parent, since these operators satisfy the associative law.
+A multiplication or addition node that appears inside a node of the same type can safely be merged with its parent, since these operators satisfy the associative law.
 For example, the identity <i> a + b + (c + d + e) = a + b + c + d + e </i> is captured by to the following node tree simplification step:

 ```
    (+)                    (+)